untoldwind/KontrolSystem2/docs/language/modules.md

 # Modules

-A modulo is just a TO2-file containing some public (`pub`) functions or types.
+A module is just a TO2-file containing some public (`pub`) functions or types.

 Currently all scripts are located in the plugin folder itself:
 `BepInEx/plugins/KontrolSystem2/to2`